matter-labs/zksync-web-era-docs/docs/tools/README.md

-# zkSync Era developer tools overview
+# zkSync Era developer tools

 Find below different tools to help you build on zkSync Era.